Project Euler

 Project Euler (named after Leonhard Euler) is a website dedicated to a series of computational problems intended to be solved with computer programs.
 The project attracts graduates and students interested in mathematics and computer programming.
 Since its creation in 2001 by Colin Hughes, Project Euler has gained notability and popularity worldwide.
-It includes 800 problems as of 30 May 2022, with a new one added approximately every week.
+It includes 957 problems as of November 2, 2025, with a new one added approximately every week.
 Problems are of varying difficulty, but each is solvable in less than a minute of CPU time using an efficient algorithm on a modestly powered computer.
-As of 27 April 2021, Project Euler has more than 1,000,000 users who have solved at least one problem, in over 100 different programming languages.

 Features of the site

 A forum specific to each question may be viewed after the user has correctly answered the given question.
 Problems can be sorted on ID, number solved and difficulty.
 Participants can track their progress through achievement levels based on the number of problems solved.
 A new level is reached for every 25 problems solved.
 Special awards exist for solving special combinations of problems.
 For instance, there is an award for solving fifty prime numbered problems.
 A special "Eulerians" level exists to track achievement based on the fastest fifty solvers of recent problems so that newer members can compete without solving older problems.